Lamar Light And Power FAQs

 Have you raised your rates?

-The last rate increase on the electric portion of your utility bill was assessed on November 1, 2011.
+The last rate increase on the electric portion of your utility bill was assessed on January 1, 2021.
 We have not raised our base rates since that time.
+(Residential)

 Why is my usage so high?